-Minimum two (2) years’ experience in a bookkeeping, accounting, or a highly responsible clerical position which included data entry.
+Minimum two years’ experience in a bookkeeping, accounting, or a highly responsible clerical position which included data entry.

-Two years college coursework in the accounting or related area may substitute for one year of the required experience.
+Two years’ college coursework in the accounting or related area may substitute for one year of the required experience.

 Preferred Criteria: Fluent bilingual English/Spanish skills.

 Knowledge and Abilities: Ability to operate a ten-key calculator.
-Working knowledge of Windows and applications such as Word and Excel.
+Knowledge of Windows environment including Word and Excel.
 Sensitivity to multi-cultural, low income, and disadvantaged families.
 Ability to maintain effective working relationships with providers, the general public, and agency staff.
 Ability to identify problem areas in reimbursement procedures and to assist in resolving them.

 Physical Abilities: Ability to effectively use hands and fingers in the use of computer keyboard and other office machines and for completing required paperwork.
 Ability to clearly see and comprehend detailed documents and reports.
 Ability to sit at workstation and review a large volume of data for prolonged periods of time.